 It is often underlined that bidding zones reflecting supply and demand distribution are prerequisite for reaching the full potential of capacity allocation methods, the flow based method including.

-Article 13(2) of the Proposal for a Regulation of the European Parliament and of the Council on the internal market for electricity (recast), 30.11.2016, COM(2016) 861 final 2016/0379 (COD) envisions the rule that each bidding zone should be equal to an imbalance price area.
+Article 13(2) of the European Commission Proposal of 30 November 3016 for a Regulation of the European Parliament and of the Council on the internal market for electricity (being the part of the Winter Energy Package) envisions the rule that each bidding zone should be equal to an imbalance price area.

 Zonal vs. nodal congestion management design